oe4dns/tootgroup.py/README.md

 How to set up?
 --------------

-tootgroup.py is still largely untested and in development.
-I will help you with setup by asking all information it needs when you run it from the commandline for the first time.
-Still it might help if your're somewhat comfortable with Python scripting and the commandline in general.
+tootgroup.py is already very usable but not yet feature-complete and still in development.
+It will help you with setup by asking all information it needs when you run it from the commandline for the first time.
+Beeing somewhat comfortable with Python scripting and the commandline in general might help tough if difficulties should appear.

 1. You require https://github.com/halcy/Mastodon.py to run.
 Install it via your operating system's package manager, pip or even manually